jina-ai/examples/wikipedia-sentences/README.md

 curl --request POST -d '{"top_k": 5, "mode": "search",  "data": ["hello world"]}' -H 'Content-Type: application/json' 'http://0.0.0.0:45678/search'
 ```

 Once you run this command, you should see a JSON output returned to you.
-This contains the five most semantically similar documents to the text input you provided in the data field.
-Feel free to alter the text in the data field and play around with other queries!
+This contains the five most semantically similar documents to the text input you provided in the 'data' parameter.
+Feel free to alter the text in the 'data' parameter and play around with other queries!

 ### Using JinaBox; our frontend search interface